tomik-z-cech/PP1-Cibo-Fresco/README.md

 ![Header - Menu](/docs/appendix2.png)

-*Appendix 3 - "Hambuger menu"*
+*Appendix 3 - "Hamburger menu"*

 ![Header - Hamburger Menu](/docs/appendix3.png)

 [Back to Table of content](https://github.com/tomik-z-cech/PP1-Cibo-Fresco#2table-of-content)

 ### **Footer**
-- Footer is designed to reveal basic contact details *(appendix 4)* to **Cibo Fresco** restaurant on left side, phone number and email address are constructed to be clickable links that are very useful espeacilly for mobile phone users.
-Right hand side of footer *(appendix 5)* is designed to bring the user to Social networks web pages (Facebook, Twitter, Instagram) via links that open in new browser tabs.
+- Footer is designed to reveal basic contact details *(appendix 4)* to **Cibo Fresco** restaurant on left side, phone number and email address are constructed to be clickable links that are very useful especially for mobile phone users.
+Right-hand side of footer *(appendix 5)* is designed to bring the user to Social networks web pages (Facebook, Twitter, Instagram) via links that open in new browser tabs.
 - Footer is designed to have fixed position on the bottom of page `bottom: 0px` through all browsing.
 - Footer is designed to cover full width `width: 100%` of the browsing window.
 - Footer is semi-transparent using `background-color: rgba(228, 180, 85, 0.85);`.